 - Employed as academic researcher at a university or research institute within the EU, which is willing to second you, or,

-- an external PhD student, able to use the funding to obtain a contract at a university or research institute within the EU, which is willing to second you, or,
+- an external PhD student, able to use the funding to obtain a contract at a university or research institute within the EU, which is willing to second you;

 - Interested in using one (or more) of the digital collections of the KB;

-- Able to spend at least 1 day a week at the KB premises for an on-site residency, or able to spend at least 1 full week at the KB premises for a remote residency, and a weekly virtual meeting.
+- Able to spend at least 1 day a week at the KB premises for an on-site residency.

 The KB values the diversity of the people it hires and serves.
 Diversity at our organisation means fostering a workplace in which individual differences are recognized, appreciated, respected, and responded to in ways that fully develop and utilize each person’s talents and strengths.